Domain wall skew scattering in ferromagnetic Weyl metals: Conclusion

 \section{Conclusion}

-We have shown that DW scattering in Weyl metals for states on the Fermi surfaces surrounding the Weyl points is highly skew.
+Using a minimal model of ferromagnetic Weyl metal containing a pair of Weyl points, we have shown that DW scattering for states on the Fermi surfaces surrounding the Weyl points is highly skew.
 This can lead to a large, observable AHE contribution.
 For Fermi level away from Weyl points, the effect of DW scattering diminishes.
 Therefore, the DW scattering contribution must not be neglected when there are Weyl points near the Fermi level.
 A continuum model obtained from linearizing the Weyl metal lattice model around the Weyl points fails to capture this result.
 We show that curvature terms in momentum are needed to qualitatively reproduce the results of the lattice model.

+Generalization of our results to a more complicated model of Weyl semimetal or Weyl metal, e.g. with multiple pairs of Weyl points or with parasitic Fermi surfaces unrelated to any Weyl points, must proceed with care.
+If the DW scattering state, Eq.\ref{eq:left_incident} or Eq. \ref{eq:right_incident}, involves states from two Fermi surfaces enclosing Weyl points (one from left domain and one from right domain), our result can be directly deployed.
+However, when a parasitic Fermi surface or more than two Fermi surfaces enclosing Weyl points are involved in the DW scattering states, one needs a new computation, as a straightforward generalization of the calculations presented in this paper.

 Our results call for a re-examination of AHE in SrRuO$_3$ thin films through a realistic model in the presence of DWs in order to understand the peculiar bumps features in the AHE hysteresis loops.
 Our results may also be tested in transport experiments on ferromagnetic Weyl metals Co$_3$Sn$_2$S$_2$ \cite{ahe_c3s2s2, ahe_c3s2s2_2} and Co$_2$MnGa \cite{ahe_c2mg}.
 Our results also suggest that the extra AHE observed in the antiferromagnetic Weyl metal CeAlGe during a magnetic domain proliferation process could be attributed to DW scattering \cite{Suzuki2019}.
 Another important message of our work is that a careful account of such DW scattering must be taken into consideration before one can attribute Hall resistivity anomalies to the topological Hall effect due to skyrmion spin textures.